appliedAI-Initiative/pymetrius/README.md

 In the documentation links to source code will be created, therefore you will be prompted to give the project's url.

 See the resulting repository's [contributing guidelines](docs/04_contributing/04_contributing.rst) for further details.
-Some examples for projects following the general style of the template are [tianshou](https://github.com/thu-ml/tianshou) and [armscan_env](https://github.com/appliedAI-Initiative/armscan_env/)
+Some examples for projects from this template (with poetry) are [tianshou](https://github.com/thu-ml/tianshou) and [armscan_env](https://github.com/appliedAI-Initiative/armscan_env/)

 # Usage